AstroNvim/docs/docs/Recipes/status.md

 ## Replicate NvChad Statusline

-NvChad comes with a very specific statusline configuration that a lot of people like, so we figured it would be a nice exercise of the extensibility of our `astronvim.status` API to show how to build that statusline in AstroNvim. _Warning:_ This is a fairly complicated example and is meant to be used by people who want it and to demonstrate how much you can customize the statusline.
+NvChad comes with a very specific statusline configuration that a lot of people like, so we figured it would be a nice exercise of the extensibility of our `core.utils.status` API to show how to build that statusline in AstroNvim. _Warning:_ This is a fairly complicated example and is meant to be used by people who want it and to demonstrate how much you can customize the statusline.

 ![Screenshot of the NvChad style statusline](/img/recipes/nvchad_statusline.png)